All medical students and junior medical staff should have an awareness of the way the law impacts in relation to mental health.

 *Refers to the capacity of individuals to make informed and uncoerced decisions for themselves.

 Patients may be resistant to, or at least ambivalent about, psychiatric interventions.
 The LRA attempts to strike a balance between the doctor’s duty to intervene in order to prevent his or her patient from coming to harm, that is to promote beneficence*, and the duty to respect an individual’s choices, (even if some choices may lack full autonomy because they are influenced by psychiatric symptoms).
 At the least intrusive end of the spectrum, the LRA may include discharging a patient home with clinical follow-up, if there are suitable supports in place and/or the patient has appropriate supervision, and if the patient has a relatively low risk of engaging in self-harming behaviour.

-The role of a junior medical officer in relation to the MHA can vary considerably depending on setting.
-Working in the Emergency Department for example you maybe required at times to complete an initial assessment to detain a person for possible admission under the Mental Health Act.
+The role of a junior medical officer in relation to the MHA can vary considerably depending on the setting.
+Working in the Emergency Department, for example, you may be required at times to complete an initial assessment to detain a person for possible admission under the Mental Health Act.
 Otherwise known as Schedule 1 or Section 19 in NSW.

-As part of an acute inpatient team you may be required to complete on of the initial review assessments that occur when a person initially presents for possible admission.
+As part of an acute inpatient team, you may be required to complete one of the initial review assessments that occur when a person initially presents for possible admission.